 We help with all stages of the international trade cycle.
 The beginning point for some parties is assessing a particular international trade opportunity.
 In this context we assist with due diligence reviews of the other party, explaining the application international trade and customs laws (including free trade agreements) and of the international jurisdiction.

-Once a party has decided to engage in a particular trade we advise on the best model to achieve their desired commercial outcome.
+Once a party has decided to engage in a particular transaction, we advise on the best model to achieve their desired commercial outcome.
 This may involve establishing an operation in a foreign country or entering into an agency, distribution or sale agreement.
 We are then able to implement a particular structure by advising on regulatory requirements and drafting relevant agreements.

 Hunt & Hunt is a longstanding member of Interlaw, an international association of independent law firms.
 Through this strategic membership, we have access to commercial legal advisors in more than 70 law firms across 100 cities around the world.
+This means whatever legal issue arises, we can help.

 The compliance risks for importers and exporters include: